 Rest days at Disney World are important when planning your Disney World holiday.
 Disney parks are huge and there is so much going on that no-one can keep going forever.
 When we plan our itineraries, such as our 10 day Disney World itinerary, we always plan some rest days into it.

-There are so many different ways you can spend rest days at Disney World, many ideas are a great way to enjoy some rest but keeping the Disney magic alive for your holiday.
+If you’re wondering what to do on a rest day at Disney World, these ideas are a great way to enjoy some rest but keeping the Disney magic alive for your holiday.

 Visit Disney Resorts